Clinic Director: Steve Smith, Ph.D. (PSY 20096)

-The Clinic Director (Heidi Zetzer, Ph.D.) is responsible for the operation of the clinic, as well as for providing supervision to the clinic coordinator and clinic supervisors.
+The Clinic Director Steve Smith is responsible for the operation of the clinic, as well as for providing supervision to the clinic coordinator and clinic supervisors.
 The director and the faculty supervisors make case assignments on a weekly basis.
 The director handles public relations for the clinic by communicating with other community agencies and referral agents about the services offered by the clinic.
-Finally, she provides direct client services on an as-needed basis and is available for consultation on emergency cases.

 Clinic Administrator: Dyan Wirt